Ericdmch/Helion_Dynamics/README.md

 Our CanSat will be launched from a rocket and descend via parachute, collecting data on its environment, including temperature, pressure, altitude, and location.
 We aim to achieve a smooth descent while transmitting real-time data to our ground station.

-Our secondary mission, in short, is to test the stress response of algae due to the affects of g-force, temperature and pressure.
+Our secondary mission, in short, is to quantify the stress response of algae due to the affects of g-force, temperature and pressure, as it ascends in a rocket and descends onto exterrestial planets for space missions.

 ### Objectives:
 - Accurately measure altitude, temperature, and pressure.